kattni/beeware/docs/en/tutorial/tutorial-1.md

 We now have a working application, running in developer mode.
 Now we can add some logic of our own to make our application do something a little more interesting.
-In `Tutorial 2 <tutorial-2>`{.interpreted-text role="doc"}, we'll put a more useful user interface onto our application.
+In [Tutorial 2][tutorial-2], we'll put a more useful user interface onto our application.